-No trip to Death Valley would be complete without a stop at the lowest point in North America.
-Badwater Basin is that point, and it is located right in the heart of the Death Valley National Park.
+Death Valley National Park is home to the lowest point in North America, the Badwater Basin.
+This salt flat sits at 282 feet below sea level and is the most popular attraction in the park.
+No trip to the area would be complete without a stop there and it is located right in the heart of the Death Valley National Park.
 Here is all the information.

 - Short flat walk

 - Very popular so parking can fill up

 - Will be incredibly hot in the summer

 - This information is from my trip in 2011, 2014 and 2020